Poor Things costumes

 Credit: Searchlight

-After Bella’s resurrection at the start of Poor Things, Holly wanted the costumes to convey the character as alive as possible: “I had this fabric that was almost like the texture of an intestine or a lung … and it’s kind of breathing,” she told LA Times.
+After Bella’s resurrection at the start of Poor Things, Hannah wanted the costumes to convey the character as alive as possible: “I had this fabric that was almost like the texture of an intestine or a lung … and it’s kind of breathing,” she told LA Times.
 “Victorian clothes are about controlling the body and forcing it into a specific shape.
 This is a contradiction.
 She doesn’t wear a corset in her wardrobe ever.

 “Texture was a big thing for me, organic textures, and the textures of organs,” she added. “[the decisions to replace Victoria beading and lace] were evocative of living forms to show how [Bella] is unruly, uncontainable, a living creation.”